Differential Test Performance and Peer Effects: Estimation with Covariates

 In empirical applications it is sometimes sufficient to estimate $\beta$ or even just $\delta,$ for example when $\underline{X}$ contains contextual peer effects.
-Conventional regression methods applied directly to \eqref{eq:Graham-v1} are invalid because unobserved fixed effects collected in $\mu_{c}^{\ast}$ may be correlated with $\underline{X}.$ We show in Section \ref{sec:Technical} that instrumenting for $y_{2}$ in \eqref{eq:lin_IV} identifies the parameters $\delta$ and $f_{1}.$ We show in Corollary \ref{cor:TS_ID} that when test scores are recorded as non-negative values the classroom fixed effect or an overall constant is a valid instrument.
+Conventional regression methods applied directly to \eqref{eq:Graham-v3e} are invalid because unobserved fixed effects collected in $\mu_{c}^{\ast}$ may be correlated with $\underline{X}.$ We show in Section \ref{sec:Technical} that instrumenting for $y_{2}$ in \eqref{eq:lin_IV} identifies the parameters $\delta$ and $f_{1}.$ We show in Corollary \ref{cor:TS_ID} that when test scores are recorded as non-negative values the classroom fixed effect or an overall constant is a valid instrument.
 More generally, exogenous covariates that vary at the classroom level but are excluded from $\underline{X}$ are valid instruments by Lemma \ref{lem:id_nocov}.

-Valid standard errors are obtained by clustering by classrooms.
-For estimation of the full set of parameters including the peer effect parameter $\rho$, we use the efficient GMM estimator developed in \citet{kuersteiner_dynamic_2020} for a fairly general class of networks covering both social and spatial network effects.
-Identification of the parameters $\rho,f_{1}$ and $\delta$ follows from Assumptions \ref{assu:Potential_Outcomes} and \ref{assu:Proportional} as well as classroom level homoskedasticity and some restrictions on the parameter space that are detailed in Section \ref{sec:Technical}.
+We consider instrument matrices $H$ and $A$ and require that all elements of $H$ and $A$ are functions of the observable variables that are measurable with respect to $\mathcal{Z}_{n}$.
+Note that by construction, these variables may depend on the unobserved effects $\alpha$ and $\kappa$.
+In particular, we set $H=[\underline{X},z]$ as an $n\times q$ instrument matrix.